| I spent the afternoon in the dark auditorium at the Indianapolis Art Center

 ignored this request.
 These artists will lose two points from their overall

-For this show, artists were asked to submit 200 words explaining their
+For this show, artists were asked to submit 200 characters explaining their

 process.
 This was read during the 30 seconds their work was considered.
 For